dscc-admin-ch/lomas/docs/source/server_managing_dataset.rst

 * dataset_name: Name of the given dataset
 * database_type: "S3_DB" if dataset stored on a S3 bucket, otherwise "PATH_DB"
 * dataset_path: Needed if database_type is "PATH_DB".
-For local dataset, one need to privide the directory path to access the dataset.
+For local dataset, one needs to privide the directory path to access the dataset.
 If HTTP, one should give the url where the dataset is stored.

 Note that if your dataset is stored on a S3 bucket, other parameters should be used instead of `dataset_path`